Contact Us (310) 553-1222

 In short, the Charging Party can file workplace discrimination and harassment lawsuits directly without reaching out to the EEOC first.
 Still, most attorneys will recommend filing a charge first.
 The involvement of the EEOC and the investigator leaves more space for possible remedies and will also preserve the Charging Party’s rights to pursue legal action at a later time.

-Best Practices for Employers
+Best Practices for Responding to an EEOC Charge

-Best Practices for Employers
+Best Practices for Responding to an EEOC Charge

-As an employer, you should provide a well-drafted position statement to the EEOC charge, including comprehensive information to explain the circumstances and reasons for adverse employment actions, demonstrating legitimate business reasons.
+As an employer, you should provide a well-drafted, effective position statement to the EEOC charge, including comprehensive information to explain the circumstances and reasons for adverse employment actions, demonstrating legitimate business reasons.
 Utilize supporting documentation such as attendance records and all following information such as emails to support and explain your version of events and discredit allegations.
 Also, ensure the accuracy of the response by verifying it with all involved parties, as misinformation could be detrimental in legal proceedings.

 Then, highlight consistent past decisions to explain that the company enforced similar actions against individuals not belonging to the Charging Party’s class group or similarly situated employees.
 Furthermore, provide context about your company and your company’s business to help the agency understand your actions, especially if they may not be immediately apparent to an outsider.